thephpleague/omnipay-sagepay/README.md

 // etc.
 ```

-If you already have the encrypted response string, then it can be optionally
+If you already have the encrypted response string, then it can be passed in.
-passed in:
+However, you would normally leave it for the driver to read it for you from
+the current server request:

+    $crypt = $_GET['crypt']; // or supplied by your framework
     $result = $gateway->completeAuthorize(['crypt' => $crypt])->send();

-This should normally not be necessary, but is handy for testing or if the
+This is handy for testing or if the current page query parameters are not
-current page query parameters are not available in a particular architecture.
+available in a particular architecture.

+Like `Server` and `Direct`, you can use either the `DEFERRED` or the `AUTHENTICATE`
+method to reserve the amount.

 ### Form Purchase